yosieph/Project1/README.md

 #####  2-Linear Regression for Highest Temperature Countries: Slope (Coefficient) = 4.6044 so hotter countries in this group demonstrate a evolutif production of low-carbon electricity
 #####   3-Linear Regression for All Countries: Slope (Coefficient) = -2.07 so this indicate that as the average temperature increases, the percentage of low-carbon electricity decreases

-### After our first analysis about the relation between Temperature average and Low Carbon electricity % produce , we didnt have a relevant result that can help js to make some decision , so we decide to see others Factor related to Renewable energy and it impact on Temperature
+### After our first analysis about the relation between Temperature average and Low Carbon electricity % produce , to deepdive our analysis , we decide to see others Factor related to  Renewable energy share in the total final energy consumption (%)  and it impact on Temperature
 ```
 ##graph plot showing Renewable energy share in the total final energy consumption (%)  per country
 ```